-Thomas D. Morris 29 January 1961-11 December 1964 Paul R. Ignatius 23 December 1964-31 August 1967 Thomas D. Morris 1 September 1967-1 February 1969 Barry J. Shillito 1 February 1969-1 February 1973 Arthur I. Mendolia John J. Bennett (Acting) 1 April 1975-9 February 1976 Frank A. Shrontz 10 February 1976-19 January 1977
+Thomas D. Morris

+Paul R. Ignatius

+Thomas D. Morris

+Barry J. Shillito

+21 7 1052 21 1 1055

+Arthur I. Mendolia

+John J. Bennett (Acting)

+Frank A. Shrontz

-Assistant Secretary of Defense (Development and Support)
+Assistant Secretary of Defense (Development nent and Support)

-Established by DoD Directive 5129.4, 25 November 1984, and abolished after the establishment of the Assistant Secretary of Defense (Acquisition and Logistics) in 1985.
+Established by DoD Directive 5129.4, 25 November Assistant Secretary of Defense (Acquisition and Logi

+James P. Wade Jr. 6 August 1984-5 July 1985

-Assistant Secretary of Defense (Acquisition and Logistics)
+Assistant Secretary of Defense (Acquisition on and Logistics)

-Position announced on 29 January 1985 and authorized by DoD Directive 5128.1, 19 November 1985.
+Position announced on 29 January 1985 and authorized ed by DoD Directive 5128.1, 19 November 1985.

-James P. Wade Jr. 5 July 1985-3 November 1986 Robert B. Costello March 1987-15 April 1987
+James P. Wade Jr. 5 July 1985-3 November 1986

+Robert B. Costello March 1987-15 April 1987

-Assistant Secretary of Defense (Production and Logistics)
+Assistant Secretary of Defense (Production n and Logistics)

-This position replaced the Assistant Secretary of Defense (Acquisition and Logistics) in April 1987.
-This position served as the principal staff assistant to the Under Secretary of Defense (Acquisition and Technology).
-It also coordinated with the Under Secretary of Defense (Policy) on agreements with foreign countries.
-As a result of the reorganization of the Office of the Under Secretary of Defense (Acquisition and Technology), an Assistant Secretary of Defense (Economic Security) replaced the Assistant Secretary of Defense (Production and Logistics) as per a 19 May 1993 memorandum.
+This position replaced the Assistant Secretary of De This position served as the principal staff assistant to Technology).
+It also coordinated with the Under Secretary countries.
+As a result of the reorganization of the sition and Technology), an Assistant Secretary of De Secretary of Defense (Production and Logistics) as per the Under Secretary of Defense (Acquisition and etary of Defense (Policy) on agreements with for- Office of the Under Secretary of Defense (Acqui- fense (Economic Security) replaced the Assistant

-Robert B. Costello 15 April 1987-17 December 1987
+Robert B. Costello.

 Jack Katzen

 Colin McMillan 5 March 1990-11 December 1992

-Assistant Secretary of Defense (Economic Security)
+Assistant Secretary of Defense (Economic e Security)

-Position established on 7 September 1993, replacing the Assistant Secretary of Defense (Production and Logistics), and reporting to the Under Secretary of Defense (Acquisition and Technology).
-DoD Directive 5134.7, 5 April 1996, cancelled this position.
+Position established on 7 September 1993, replacing the Logistics), and reporting to the Under Secretary of Detive 5134.7, 5 April 1996, cancelled this position.

+Joshua Gotbaum

+X. JOINT CHIEFS OF STAFF